Dash-OS/reducer-generator-object-map/README.md

 <!-- DESCRIPTION/ -->

-A redux reducer-generator which builds a redux-reducer which matches against object literals.
+A redux reducer-generator that builds a redux-reducer which matches against object literals.

 <!-- /DESCRIPTION -->